 How To Kick People off Your Netflix

-Account sharing is a lovely way to build closer relationships with your friends, family, and neighbors.
+Account sharing on Netflix is a great way to build closer relationships with your friends, family, and neighbors.
 It’s also a great way to watch your favorite Netflix shows without having to pay for a subscription.

 But what happens when you come home from work, kick off your shoes, grab something to eat, and fire up Netflix, only to be greeted with an error message alerting you that too many people are using your Netflix account?
 Or, what do you do if you notice some suspicious activity on your Netflix account?

-In this article, I will show you how to deal with exactly this situation.
+Let’s take a look at how you can kick other users off of your Netflix account.
 (First, are you sure someone’s piggybacking?
-Check out of our article on how to detect Netflix intruders.)
+Check out our article on how to detect Netflix intruders.)

 How Can I See What Devices Are Using my Netflix?